Media and Culture Curriculum

 Media and Culture Major

-Communication studies is a broad inter-disciplinary field of inquiry.
+Media and culture studies is a broad inter-disciplinary field of inquiry.

 The program at Randolph College draws upon several critical traditions in the field: rhetoric, cultural studies, political economy, and film and media criticism.